udacity/cd12354-build-ci-cd-pipelines-monitoring-and-logging-exercises/lesson-3-continuous-integration/exercise-ci-pipeline/README.md

 ## Initial steps for local setup

 If you'd like to work on your machine locally, we highly recommend the `rvm` tool to control the version of the `ruby` language you're running.
-Below are the example commands that can be used, but you can always refer to [this site](https://rvm.io/rvm/install) for system specific instructions or in case you encounter issues.
+Below are the steps, but you can always refer to [this site](https://rvm.io/rvm/install) for system specific instructions or in case you encounter issues.
 The commands under this heading are all one-time commands.
-Once `rvm` and `ruby` are working, you won't need to do these steps again in the workspace
+Once `rvm` and `ruby` are working, you won't need to do these steps again in the workspace.

+Additionally, you won't need to accomplish these steps in your Github Action workflow.
+There's a [custom action you can utilize to setup ruby](https://github.com/ruby/setup-ruby#usage)

 Setup the gpg keys